mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "I had to save you first, Lin.
 It was–"

 "You.
 Promised."
-I glared at her, my face much closer to hers than I remember from standing under her before Lissa.
+I glared at her, my face much closer to hers than I remember from standing under her before Shinna.

 She tried to put a hand on my shoulder, but I was stubborn, shrugged her hand off.